openstack/neutron/doc/source/devref/quality_of_service.rst

   MQ-based reference notification driver which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.

-* neutron.services.qos.qos_extension:
+* neutron.core_extensions.base:
-  Contains a class that can be used by external code to extend core (network/port) resources with QoS details (at the moment, it's just qos_policy_id).
-This class is designed in a way that should allow its integration into different plugins.
-Alternatively, we may want to have a core resource extension manager that would utilize it, among other extensions, and that could be easily integrated into plugins.
+  Contains an interface class to implement core resource (port/network) extensions.
+Core resource extensions are then easily integrated into interested plugins.
+We may need to  have a core resource extension manager that would utilize those extensions, to avoid plugin modifications for every new core resource extension.

+* neutron.core_extensions.qos:
+  Contains QoS core resource extension that conforms to the interface described above.

 * neutron.plugins.ml2.extensions.qos:
-  Contains ml2 extension driver that handles core resource updates by reusing the qos_extension module mentioned above.
+  Contains ml2 extension driver that handles core resource updates by reusing the core_extensions.qos module mentioned above.
 In the future, we would like to see a plugin-agnostic core resource extension manager that could be integrated into other plugins with ease.

 Supported QoS rule types